cloudstateio/samples-js-shoppingcart/README.md

 ### Shopping cart service

-You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/shopping-cart-js:latest` container image available at the Lightbend Cloudstate samples repository.
+You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/shopping-cart-js:latest` container image.

 Alternatively, you can build an image from the sources in the `shopping-cart` directory and push it to your own container image repository.